bitstorm/modern-webdev-wicket/README.md

 More in details you will see how to reach the following goals:

 - Producing clean and resurce-friendly URLs
-- Managing CSS and JavaScript resources with WebJars and Maven
+- Managing CSS and JavaScript resources with WebJars and Maven (project wicket-webjars)
 - Scaling your application with session clustering and caching
 - Styling your application using SCSS